taskcluster/taskgraph/docs/howto/create-actions.rst

 new tasks.
 Its features include creating prerequisite tasks, operating in a "testing" mode with ``./mach taskgraph test-action-callback``, and generating artifacts that can be used by later action tasks to figure out what happened.
-See the source for more detailed docmentation.
+See the source for more detailed documentation.

 The artifacts it can produce are: